orThrow

 val text = "contact@kotools.org"

-EmailAddress.orThrow(text, pattern)
+EmailAddress.orThrow(text, regex)

 Calling from Java